 Visa Debit and Mastercard Debit are the two most common types of debit cards but for all intents and purposes, there’s very little difference between them.

-When you use a debit card to pay, the money is deducted from your available balance right away.
+Paying with a debit card instantly deducts the money from your available balance.
 It’s no different to paying by cash; you won’t have to pay a bill at the end of the month as you would with a credit card.

 When you use a debit card to pay, you’ll have to enter your pin number.
 This is a private number that should never be divulged to anyone, not even your bank.
 Entering this pin number into the shop keypad authorises the transaction and permits payment to go ahead.